Snapchat/djinni/README.md

   else.
 - `@import`ed files can include `@flag` lines too, and they will apply to the parent file. (this means you can put common flags in a file and `@import` it)

+### Exposing data across language boundary with DataView

+The builtin `binary` type always copies data across language boundary.
+It is simple to use but can be expensive when the size of the data is large or when the same data is passed back and force many times.

+The `DataView` type is a viewport into a buffer owned by the other language.
+It maps to the custom `DataView` class in C++.
+In Java it is mapped to `java.nio.ByteBuffer` (direct buffer).
+And in Objective-C, it is mapped to `NSData`.

+It is important to keep in mind that `DataView` does not carry ownership.
+If the underlying data is destroyed by the owner, then it will point to an invalid memory location.
+It is your responsibility to make sure the buffer remains valid while you use it.

+### Use DataRef to pass data across language boundary with ownership

+`DataRef` is a buffer in Java or Objective-C heap but accessible from C++.
+It is also mapped to `java.nio.ByteBuffer` and `NSData`.
+But unlike `DataView`, it owns the buffer so destroying the object on one side of the language boundary does not destroy the underlying buffer as long as the other side still holds it.

+Since the underlying data object is in Java or Object-C, it is more expensive to create than `DataView`.
+But the ownership allows you to hold on to the object without worrying about memory safety.

+DataRef has a special optimization to take over the data from `std::vector<uint8_t>` and `std::string`.
+If you construct a `DataRef` with an R-value reference of these types, then `DataRef` can steal the buffer from them without copying the bytes.

 ### FAQ